Composting is a great way to reduce green waste and make your home more eco-friendly.

 Heavy duty compost bags are a good option for patios, balconies or small gardens.

-Just load your garden and kitchen waste in the top and there’s a flap at the bottom where you can access the broken down compost.
+Just load your garden and kitchen waste in the top and there’s a flap at the bottom to access the broken down compost.

 The bags can be easily folded up when you’re not using them.